gophergala/ProjectVolvox/README.md

 ##Routes

 GET /tasky/v1/workers - returns a list of available worker endpoints GET /tasky/v1/workers/{worker_name} - returns a description of the worker and it's usage

-GET /tasky/v1/{worker_name} - returns a list of available tasks to run
-POST /tasky/v1/{worker_name} - Creates a new task to run with the worker
+GET /tasky/v1/{worker_name} - returns a list of available tasks to run POST /tasky/v1/{worker_name} - Creates a new task to run with the worker  nd returns a unique task id GET /tasky/v1/{worker_name}/statistics - returns statistics for the worker like number of tasks performed, failure rate, avearge time take per task etc

-PUT /tasky/v1/{worker_name} - Modify the state of the task (cancel, pause, resume)
-GET /tasky/v1/{worker_name}/status - returns the status of the worker
+PUT /tasky/v1/task/{task_id} - Modify the state of the task (cancel, pause, resume, rerun) GET /tasky/v1/task/{task_id}/status - returns the status of the task GET /tasky/v1/task/{task_id}/statistics - returns the statistics about a task like time it took to complete the task etc

 ## Worker Interface
 The worker interface corresponds to an individual worker type